check-spelling-sandbox/redpanda/docs/rfcs/20190928_record_batch_header_vtype.md

 ## Why (short reason)

-We want other subsystems `raft` and `cluster` in particular to take advantange of our `storage::log` and related infrastructure to persist changes to disk.
+We want other subsystems `raft` and `cluster` in particular to take advantage of our `storage::log` and related infrastructure to persist changes to disk.
 It allows us to have one code base for persisting records and reading them from disk.